-AP Statistics with Mr. Chang
+AP Statistics with Chang

 These concepts and tools can be used to investigate questions such as: